Back to Blog

 Switching to solar energy is becoming an increasingly popular way for homeowners to save money on electricity bills while reducing their carbon footprint.
 But how much can you realistically save by installing solar panels on your home?
 This article breaks down the potential savings and considerations to help you make an informed decision.

 The upfront cost of a solar panel system can be daunting, but incentives and tax credits can significantly reduce the financial burden.
-On average, a residential solar system costs between $20,000 and $21,000 before incentives.
+On average, a residential solar system costs between $20,000 and $21,000 before incentives for a 6kW to 8kW system.
 However, the federal Investment Tax Credit (ITC) can reduce this by 30%, bringing the net cost down to around $14,000 to $15,000.
 This credit is available through 2032 but will expire at the end of 2025, which means acting soon could maximize your savings.
+After 2032, the ITC will be reduced to levels determined by Congress.

 To illustrate the potential savings, let's consider a few examples:

-• Texas Home: A 5 kW system costing $11,375 after tax credits can save approximately $30,632 over 20 years, with a payback period of about 5 years.
+- **Texas Home:** A 5 kW system costing $11,375 after tax credits can save approximately $30,632 over 20 years, with a payback period of about 5 years.
+This assumes a high level of solar irradiance and relatively high electricity rates in Texas.

-These examples highlight the variability in savings based on system size and local electricity rates.
+These examples highlight the variability in savings based on system size, location, solar irradiance, local electricity rates, and state-specific incentives.

 Before investing in solar panels, consider these important factors: